classiebit/anofie-docs/resources/docs/1.0/installation.md

 ---

-> {info} If installing on local system, please do not create database, just enter localhost database credentials & installer will auto create the new database.
+> {info} If installing on the local system, please do not create a database, just enter localhost database credentials & installer will auto-create the new database.

 ---